ZekSurf/Zeks-SurfSchool/SUPABASE_SETUP.md

 -- Allow public access to staff pins (access controlled via API) CREATE POLICY "Allow full access to staff_pins" ON staff_pins FOR ALL USING (true);

+-- Enable RLS on push_subscriptions table
+ALTER TABLE push_subscriptions ENABLE ROW LEVEL SECURITY;

+-- Allow service role to perform all operations on bookings CREATE POLICY "Allow service role full access to bookings" ON bookings FOR ALL USING (auth.role() = 'service_role');

+-- Allow service role to perform all operations on staff_pins CREATE POLICY "Allow service role full access to staff_pins" ON staff_pins FOR ALL USING (auth.role() = 'service_role');

+-- Allow service role to perform all operations on push_subscriptions CREATE POLICY "Allow service role full access to push_subscriptions" ON push_subscriptions FOR ALL USING (auth.role() = 'service_role');

+-- Allow anonymous users to create push subscriptions (for registration) CREATE POLICY "Allow anonymous push subscription creation" ON push_subscriptions FOR INSERT WITH CHECK (true);

+-- Allow anonymous users to read their own subscriptions (for updates) CREATE POLICY "Allow anonymous push subscription read" ON push_subscriptions FOR SELECT USING (true);

+-- Allow anonymous users to update their own subscriptions CREATE POLICY "Allow anonymous push subscription update" ON push_subscriptions FOR UPDATE USING (true);

+-- Allow anonymous users to delete their own subscriptions CREATE POLICY "Allow anonymous push subscription delete" ON push_subscriptions FOR DELETE USING (true);
 ```

 ## 5. Set Environment Variables